rhitankar8616/pitchmap/README.md

 # Pitchmap
-### Visualizing batting control and other parameters for batters in Test cricket
 ---

-## 🚀 Live App
 Use the live Shiny app here:
 👉 **https://rhitankar.shinyapps.io/pitchmap/**

 No installation needed — the app runs in your browser.

 ---

-## 📦 Repository Contents

 This repository contains:
 - `app.R` — main Shiny application